marknagelberg/llm_repo_assistant/README.md

 - **File System Operations**: Perform common file system operations such as reading, writing, and deleting files, as well as creating and managing directories.
-- **Code Editing**: Edit code files by line number, update entire files, and insert new lines at specific locations.
-- **Code Understanding**: Retrieve high-level class and function signatures, get class and function definitions, and update or create new class and function definitions.
+- **Code Editing**: Retrieve high-level class and function signatures, get class and function definitions, and update or create new class and function definitions.
 Also read and create code documentation.
+(Python only)
 - **Command Line Execution**: Set up a configuration file for particular command line commands you want the LLM to be able to run in your repo's environment.

-## Supported Languages

-- Python

 ## Getting Started